Eyre Peninsula Electricity Supply Options

 This has been determined by undertaking the Regulatory Investment Test for Transmission (RIT-T), to assess the costs and benefits of alternative network and non-network solutions.

 In October 2018 we released the Project Assessment Conclusions Report (PACR), which is the third and final step in the RIT-T process.

-The PACR identifies the preferred electricity supply option that delivers the greatest benefits to customers and will ensure the Eyre Peninsula has a safe, reliable and secure electricity supply into the future.
+The PACR identified the preferred electricity supply option that delivered the greatest benefits to customers and ensures the Eyre Peninsula has a safe, reliable and secure electricity supply into the future.

 The preferred option involves the construction of a new double-circuit 132 kV transmission line from Cultana to Port Lincoln, via Yadnarie, with the ability to upgrade the Cultana to Yadnarie section to 275 kV at a later date.

 We would like to thank all of the project stakeholders for their views and feedback throughout the entire RIT-T process and for helping to shape the final solution to power the Eyre Peninsula into the future.

 Project Assessment Conclusions Report downloads